theengs/gateway/docs/use/use.md

 - If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set `-Dh` or `--hass_discovery` to 0 (disable).
 - The discovery topic can be set with the `-Dt` or `--discovery_topic` command line argument.
 - The discovery name can be set wit the `-Dn` or `--discovery_name` command line argument.
-- Devices can be filtered from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device "model_id" to be filtered.
+- Devices can be filtered from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device model ID to be filtered.

 The `IBEACON` and random MAC devices (APPLE, MS-CDP and GAEN) are not discovered as their addresses (IDs) change over time resulting in multiple discoveries.

 ## Passive scanning
 Passive scanning (`-s passive` or `--scanning_mode passive`) only works on Windows or Linux kernel >= 5.10 and BlueZ >= 5.56 with experimental features enabled.

-To enable experimental features in BlueZ on a Linux distribution that uses systemd, run the following command:
+To enable experimental features in BlueZ on a Linux distribution that uses `systemd`, run the following command:

 ```shell
 sudo systemctl edit bluetooth.service